quarkusio/quarkus/README.md

 # Shamrock

-Shamrock is framework that allows you process Java EE and Microprofile metadata at build time, and use it to create low overhead jar files, as well as native images using Graal.
+Shamrock is framework that allows you process Java EE and Microprofile metadata at build time, and use it to create low overhead jar files, as well as native images using Graal/Substrate VM.

 At the moment is has the following features:

 - Clean build/runtime separation of components
 - Bytecode recorders to allow for the generation of bytecode without knowledge of the class file format
-- An API to easily enable reflection support in Graal
+- An API to easily enable reflection, resources, resource bundles and lazy clazz init support in Substrate
 - Support for injection into build time processors
 - Support for build and runtime config through MP config
 - 'Instant Start' support on Graal through the use of static init to perform boot
+- A light weight CDI implementation called Arc
+- A user friendly method for generating custom bytecode called Gizmo
-- Various levels of support for Resteasy, Undertow, Weld, MP Config and MH Health (e.g. Weld works, but only if you specify -H:+ReportUnsupportedElementsAtRuntime)
+- Various levels of support for:
+    - JAX-RS (Resteasy)
+    - Servlet (Undertow)
+    - CDI (Weld/Arc)
+    - Microprofile Config (SmallRye)
+    - Microprofile Health Check (SmallRye)
+    - Microprofile OpenAPI (SmallRye)
+    - Microprofile Metrics (SmallRye)
+    - Bean Validation (Hibernate Validator)
+    - Transactions (Narayana)
+    - Datasources (Agroal)
 - A maven plugin to run the build, and create native images
 - A JUnit runner that can run tests, and supports IDE usage
 - A JUnit runner that can test a native image produced by the maven plugin